Setting a picture as your Apple Watch background has never been simpler - even if it did take a long time for Apple to release the feature.

 How to create a Portraits Apple Watch face

-4. Once you've found your ideal Portrait photos, select from Classic, Modern or rounded face looks and then choose your complication layout.
+3. Once you've found your ideal Portrait photos, select from Classic, Modern or rounded face looks and then choose your complication layout.

 To set a picture as an Apple Watch from your iPhone, do the following:

-1. Go to Photos on your iPhone.
+1. Go to the 'Photos' on your iPhone.

-3. Next, scroll down to select Create Watch Face, you'll then be given the option to choose the type of watch face you want.
-You can also adjust colors, the time position and where Complications sit too.
+3. Next, scroll down to select 'Create Watch Face', you'll then be given the option to choose the type of watch face you want.
+You can also adjust colors, the time position and where Complications sit.

 For an alternative way to do this from your iPhone: